UPSC IAS Exam Pattern 2020 (Prelims & Mains) - Subject Wise Civil Service Paper Pattern

 UPSC IAS 2020 Interview Stage

-The final stage of UPSC IAS Exam pattern is the interview round which is also called personality test.
-Interview will be of around one hour and total marks allotted to the interview stage is 275, and the total marks considered for the final merit list will be 2025 marks.
-While preparing for the interview candidates have to work on their optional subjects and read newspaper regularly.
+The final stage of UPSC IAS Exam pattern 2020 is the interview round which is also called personality test.
+The interview will be of around one hour and total marks allotted to the interview stage is 275, and the total marks considered for the final merit list will be 2025 marks.
+While preparing for the interview candidates have to work on their optional subjects and read a newspaper regularly.

 Best book for UPSC IAS prelims